Chr4st/neuro_research/README.md

 └── README.md              # This file
 ```

-## Contributing

-Contributions are welcome!
-Please:

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes with appropriate tests
-4. Submit a pull request

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.